DarcyChen2/catastrophic_container/README.md

 # features

     Misc Features:
-        1. good user experience
+        √1. good user experience
     Process/Resource Management Features
-        1. Container moves into a new namespace (mount, user, PID, net)
+        √1.
+Container moves into a new namespace (mount, user, PID, net) *2. init process that cleans up orphans
+        *3. limit number of processes
+        *4. limit cpu resources
-        2. init process that cleans up orphans Networking Features
+    Networking Features
         1. assign an IP to the container
-        2. limit number of processes

     Filesystem Features
         1. full read/write to the container
         2. full write access to the container without polluting the real filesystem
-        3. container launches in a new root partition
-        4. /dev, /proc, /sys, have been remounted and are reporting information from the        current namespace User Features
+        3. container launches in a new root partition √4. /dev, /proc, /sys, have been remounted and are reporting information from the        current namespace User Features
-        1. have a user in the container that is not root
-        2. have a user in the container that has sudo privileges
+        1. have a user in the container that is not root √2. have a user in the container that has sudo privileges √3.
+Be able to create a new container without being root (i.e. use the set-uid bit)

 ## Getting Started